ananya923/IDS706_DE_Final_Project/README.md

 We are using two data sources, the Kaggle data of fraud ethereum transactions as our labelled data for training the Isolation Forest model and then use this model on the ethereum transactions data which we collect daily using the Etherscan API.
 We use Amazon S3 and RDS to collect the API data, and store them.
 We also use Amazon ECR to preprocess the big API data to automate and schedule data ingestion and perform ETL jobs on it.

-# Data Transformation and Feature Engineering of the labelled (Kaggle) dataset.
+## Data Transformation and Feature Engineering of the Ethereum transactions (API) dataset.

-The Kaggle Etheurem data (labelled data) gets transformed by doing some feature engineering to improve the performance of the Isolation Forest Model.
-We chose this dataset, because it is reliable (has past and original Ethereum transactions), labeled fraudulent and legitimate Ethereum transactions, and used for initial training, validation, and benchmark comparison.
+The Etheurem data (unlabelled data) gets transformed by doing some feature engineering to improve the performance of the Isolation Forest Model.
 The `Feature_Engineering.ipynb` notebook has all the codes for the data transformation.

 The notebook starts with creating a Spark DataFrame from raw transaction data, then performs data cleaning and type conversions.
 It identifies contract interactions by checking if contractAddress is present, cleans function names by removing parameter signatures, and casts columns to appropriate types (numeric or categorical).